Antiquity relives its old splendour in the remains of two of the most famous cities of the ancient world: Pompeii and Herculaneum.

 There are almost more than seventy multimedia installations that will give you suggestive images not only of Herculaneum but also of Pompeii and Stabiae.

-Introducing you to the grandeur and beauty of Pompeii and Herculaneum, in a few lines, it is impossible.
+In terms of things to see, however, introducing you to the grandeur and beauty of Pompeii and Herculaneum, in a few lines, it is impossible.
 Imagine having to visit a whole Roman city as large as a contemporary town, knowing however that every corner is two thousand years old and could hide indelible signs of lives from thousands of years ago, for this reason, I have listed only the cornerstones of these places, which deserve a wide and vast visit on your part.

 Then rush to Pompeii and Herculaneum and travel a journey of over two thousand years in time.